alyona-chur/custom_chatgpt_telegram_bot/README.md

-# ChatGPT Telegram Bot
+# Knowing ChatGPT Telegram Bot

 This repo is ChatGPT re-created as Telegram Bot.

-This fork is aimed at customizing and enhancing the functionality for personal usage. mostly focusing on having long coversations with access to files and knowledge base.
+This fork aims to customize and enhance the functionality with a primary focus on engaging in lengthy conversations while providing access to files and a knowledge base.

+This may be used to create a personal advisor that is available on all devices through text and voice messages, while maintaining the privacy standards of the Chat GPT API (which are better than in web version).

 **Link to Original Repository:** [Original Repository](https://github.com/karfly/chatgpt_telegram_bot)